Valentine Common Room (VCR)

 While Members may store material on the College file servers, the College intends that the material stored be of an academic nature and directly course related.
 The College reserves the right to examine any Member’s folder or to ask University officials to examine any Member’s folder if concerns are raised.
 The ITS system remains the property of St Margaret’s College, and while IT Staff take every care to respect individual privacy, the College reserves the right to remove Members files from the server if the need arises.
 At the end of the academic year all stored material is removed from the servers.

 The Laundry has washing machines and tumble dryers for the use of Members only.
 There is an outside washing line for hanging clothes.
-No clothing is to be hung on sprinkler pipes and near sprinkler heads as this is a fire violation and will be treated as such.
+No clothing is to be hung on sprinkler pipes and near sprinkler heads as this is a fire safety violation and will be treated as such.
 Please do not use the balconies or windows to dry clothes.
 Please use room radiators only for drying semi-dry clothing as water dripping on bedroom floors causes damage.
 Members are advised that underwire bras and other delicate items should be washed in laundry bags.
 Shoes damage the driers and get ruined themselves.

 Please do not use the bathroom basins for soaking, washing or dyeing clothes.

 Please note that the College does not provide nor hire any car parks for use by Members.
 On-street car parking is available in Clyde Street or Leith Street outside the University gates.
 Please note that the College’s front and rear driveways, the front of College service parks, and the College car parks on Clyde Street are tow-away areas.
-On short visits, Members may apply to the Administrator or Conference Co-ordinator for temporary permission to park on College grounds.
+On short visits, Members may apply to the Administrator or Conference Manager for temporary permission to park on College grounds.

 A bike storage area is provided under Clyde House, and your key tag can be validated to open this.
 Please ensure your bike is also adequately locked, as the College does not take responsibility for security of bikes.